ElliottMardones/foRgotten/README.md

     with each submatrix along the z-axis being a square incidence matrix.
 By default, `EE = NULL`.
--   **thr:** Defines the degree of truth in which incidence is considered significant within the range \[0,1\].
+-   **thr:** Defines the degree of truth in which incidence is considered significant within the range $$0,1$$.
 By default, `thr = 0.5`.
 -   **maxOrder:** Defines the limit of forgotten effects to calculate (if they exist).
 By default, `maxOrder = 2`.
 -   **reps:** Defines the number of bootstrap replicates.
 By default, `reps = 10000`.
 -   **parallel:** Sets the type of parallel operation required.
-The options are “multicore”, “snow”, and “no”.
+The options are "multicore", "snow", and "no".
 By default, `parallel = "no"`**.**
 -   **ncpus:** Defines the number of cores to use.
 By default, `ncpus = 1`.